utak3r/Stalker-CoP-AI-tweaks/README.txt

 		- Implemented Rulix's grenade launcher script.
 (Credit: Rulix)

 	- xr_visual:
 		- Implemented a way for NPCs to update visual from armor they acquire.
-(Credit: ARS Team)
 		- Can be tweaked in configs\ai_tweaks\xr_visual

 *Config Changes*